Debt Relief Order (DRO)

 Residency: You must be a resident of either England, Wales, or Northern Ireland.
 DROs are not available in Scotland.

 Assets: You should have very limited assets and possessions.
-Your assets, excluding items essential for daily living (such as clothing and household items), should be valued at no more than £2,000 (or £1,000 in Northern Ireland.
+Your assets, excluding items essential for daily living (such as clothing and household items), should be valued at no more than £2,000.
+Your car must also be valued at £4,000 or less.

-Disposable income: Your disposable income (the money left after covering essential living expenses) should be low, typically under £75 per month, or £50 in Northern Ireland.
+Disposable income: Your disposable income (the money left after covering essential living expenses) should be low, typically under £75 per month.

 Previous DROs: You should not have had another DRO within the last six years.